Harvard’s Home for climate & Sustainability

 THE SALATA INSTITUTE FOR CLIMATE AND SUSTAINABILITY

-start your cluster project
+start your Research Initiative

 With the new Salata Institute for Climate and Sustainability, Harvard University is mobilizing to meet the global climate challenge.